China in the driver's seat amid calls for Africa debt relief

 Beijing has a history of working with struggling borrowers, but the process often aims to ease short-term pressure to ensure eventual repayment.

-The New York-based Rhodium Group research firm, analysing some recent negotiations between China and its borrowers, last year found debt forgiveness was relatively common, though the sums involved were often small and paired with substantial additional lending.
+The New York-based Rhodium Group research firm, analysing recent negotiations between China and its borrowers, found debt forgiveness was relatively common, though the sums involved were often small and paired with substantial additional lending.

 In Sudan, for example, China wrote off $160 million in 2017, 2.5% of the estimated $6.5 billion it was owed.